The Bottom Line

 Fit and Comfort

 I’m 5’5″ and 120 pounds, and my women’s small Beta AR is a comfortable fit.
 Since this is my cold weather jacket I appreciate the plentiful space underneath for layering.
 I rarely layer anything on top of the Beta AR, but occasionally I’ll throw on a puffy for extra warmth during a break and have no problem fitting my relatively trim Cerium down jacket over the top.
-It’s roomy but stops short of being baggy.
+The Beta AR is roomy on me, but stops short of being baggy.

 Being an alpine-focused jacket, the Beta AR is built for movement in all directions.
 The underarms are gusseted for easy overhead reach, and the articulated elbows mean the cuffs don’t ride up when bending an arm.
-I find it generally super comfortable to wear; it doesn’t bind anywhere or bother me in any way.
+In my experience it’s super comfortable to wear; it doesn’t bind anywhere or bother me in any way.

 The length is longer than my rain jackets, which is typical for an alpine-focused hardshell.
 It’s long enough to stay put under a backpack hip belt or climbing harness.
 It’s also long enough to fully cover any midlayers underneath and to avoid a chilly gap when bending over to adjust skis.
 I have long arms for my height, yet the sleeves come down almost to my knuckles for easy pairing with gloves.